emadkhezri/Ant-Colony-Optimization-TSP/README.md

 # Ant-Colony-Optimization-TSP
-A Solution to travel salesman problem using ant colony algorithms.
+A Solution to travel salesman problem using ant colony algorithm.
 Implemented in C++